vuminhkh0a/NoisySAM/README.md

-# NoisySAM - Foundation Model Robustness under perturbations for Natural Image Segmentation [Ongoing]
+# NoisySAM - Foundation model robustness under perturbations for natural image segmentation [Ongoing]

 This project evaluates the robustness of foundation segmentation models under different types of noise and image perturbations.